spencerrrrrrrr/DevOpsCommands/whatLineIsItAnyway.md

   ami = "ami-amiCodeShownWhenSelectingImage"
   instance_type = "t2.micro"
 }
 ```

+`terraform fmt`
+>Checks for proper formatting in configuration files and returns the names of corrected files.
+No output means there were no errors.

 `terraform init`
->Initializes Terraform.
+>Initializes Terraform resources such as a state file.
 Perform from the same directory that your .tf file is in.

 `terraform plan`
 >Displays the changes that will occur when you apply your .tf file.

 `terraform apply`
 >Executes provisioning outlined in your .tf file.

+`terraform destroy`
+>Destroys items specified in the .tf file.
+If you want to only destroy specific items, add `-target <resource>` (Destroying the item in my demo .tf would be written `terraform destroy -target aws_instance.instance-name`)

+`terraform refresh`
+>Grabs the current state of your resources and updates the .tfstate file accordingly.
+Useful if resources are modified outside of Terraform and user wants to realign their resources with the desired state outlined in the .tf file.

+`terraform state ls`
+>Shows a list of all resources

+`terraform state show <resource>`
+>Shows a specified resource's state.
+Not including a specified resource will dump info about all of the resources.

 ## **Ansible**
 ***Target users must have sudoer privileges in /etc/sudoers/